oncepal/web/README.md

 ## What's inside?

-This Turborepo includes the following packages/apps:
+This repo includes the following packages/apps:

 ### Apps and Packages